Child playing with the waves of a lake.

 • Go fishing (just make sure to have a valid Ontario fishing licence).

-• Pack a picnic or refuel with a burger or hotdog from Curbside Dogs, then place your order at one of the Ice cream trucks available on-site most days.
+• Pack a picnic or refuel with a burger or hotdog from Curbside Dogs, then place your order at one of the ice cream trucks available on-site most days.

 • Facilities include a change room, outdoor shower and washrooms.

-• Lifeguards are on duty daily through the season from 10:30 a.m. to 7:30 p.m.
+• Lifeguards are on duty daily from 10:30 a.m. to 7:30 p.m. from June to early August, and from 10:30 a.m. to 7 p.m. from mid-August to September.

 Getting there